arjundavis/python-Tsunami-Vanguard/README.md

 # python-Tsunami-Vanguard
-A non-official python GUI for the Spectra Physics' Vanguard and Tsunami laser (and its model lok-to-clock 3932)
+A non-official python GUI for the Spectra Physics' Vanguard and Tsunami laser (and its model lok-to-clock 3930)

 -------------------------------------------------------
 Config used for testing :
 Windows 7
 Python 3.5 (Anaconda 3)
-For Tsunami laser + model lok-to-clock 3932
+For Tsunami laser + model lok-to-clock 3930
 Vanguard laser
-from Spectra Physics
+(lasers from the company Spectra Physics)
 Tried with these lasers CPU only.
 Maybe adaptable to other lasers

 Required libraries :